santoshrajkumar/Javascript_Projects/Pig_Game/readme.md

 - Goto the game folder.
 Open the 'index.html' file.
 - Then right click on inside the 'index.html' file & select 'run with live server'
 - You are ready to play.
 Enter player 1 & player 2 names and start playing.

+## The framework & languages used in the game
+- HTML & CSS to design the user interface
+- Javascript DOM Manipulation & Event handler (refer 'app.js' file inside the game folder)